learn-co-curriculum/phase-0-macos-env-verification-py/README.md

 1. Open your "Terminal" application using "Spotlight Search"
 2. Type `curl -so- https://raw.githubusercontent.com/learn-co-curriculum/flatiron-manual-setup-validator/master/mac-os-phase-0-validation-script.sh | zsh 2> /dev/null`
+####UPDATE VALIDATION SCRIPT

 ## Check Your Work

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CNuoCmve-xc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Note: the output from the verification script may include some different checks for you than are shown in the video.
+Do not be concerned if that's the case — the information in the video still applies.

 If all checks pass, you have completed your environment setup and are ready to move on!